flavienbwk/book-devops/eng/AUDIOBOOK.md

 From 2019 to 2022, the distribution of DevOps initiatives by industry remained roughly the same: primarily dominated by the tech sector (~40%), followed by the financial sector (~12%) and e-commerce (~8%).
 The institutional sector accounted for 2% to 4% of these initiatives, indicating ample room for innovation in this domain.

-Here's a breakdown of companies practicing DevOps in 2022:
+Here's a breakdown of companies practicing DevOps in 2022 : large companies are around 30%.
+Medium-sized companies are around 38%.
+Small companies are around 26% and very small ones are around 6%.

-- Large enterprises (>= 5000 employees): ~30% ;
-- Medium-sized enterprises (>= 250 and < 5000 employees): ~38% ;
-- Between 20 and 250 employees: ~26% ;
-- Less than 20 employees: ~6%.

 The 2019 crisis accelerated digital transformation initiatives, leading to a 23% growth in DevOps team sizes during that period.

 In 2022, the geographical distribution of organizations adopting DevOps practices is still challenging to pinpoint.
 However, North America seems to be a major hub, accounting for about 33% of DevOps initiatives.
-Europe and Asia follow closely with approximately 33% each (with India at 21%).
+Europe and Asia follow closely with approximately 33% each (and India at 21%).
 In 2019, North America accounted for 50% of these initiatives, Europe 29%, and Asia 9%.
 This indicates a growing interest in the subject among Asian countries.

 The average size of DevOps teams remains small, averaging around 8 members.